 - Please follow the Reporting Instructions listed in your summons packet.
 When accessing our message system via phone or the web, you must enter your Juror Participant Number.
 The Participant Number can be found on your summons.

 - What is the expected length and frequency of my service?

 - Jury selections can be scheduled any day of the week.
 If you report for jury duty and are NOT selected, you will receive oral instructions on when to call again.
 If you are selected for a trial and it lasts more than one day, the judge will dismiss the jury each evening with instructions on when to report the next day.
 Most of the trials are estimated to last from 1-3 days.
 If the trial continues late into the evening, you will be given enough time to get in touch with your family to make arrangements.

-- Please enclose with your completed questionnaire, any request to be excused or postponed from jury service.
+- Please enclose with your completed forms any request to be excused or postponed from jury service.
 Return within five (5) days of receiving your packet.
 Enclosed with your summons mail-out, you will find an excuse form that you can use to submit your excuse in writing.
-Your request must indicate the Jury Panel Name and the Juror Participant Number assigned to you.
+Your request must indicate the Juror Participant Number assigned to you.
 If you have a trip, meeting, or medical appointment, etc., during the term of your service, you must submit this information immediately.
 You should list the dates of your trip (leaving/returning).
 If you are a student requesting to be excused, please include a class schedule with your written request to be excused.
 A juror can check the status of their request by accessing our Jury Messaging System (see section on "Excuse Request Status", below).
 You are NOT to assume that your request has been granted.
 Federal law is very strict regarding the granting of excuses.

 Address all requests to: